clojurephant/jovial/sample-junit-console/README.md

 [Official JUnit Console Docs](http://junit.org/junit5/docs/current/user-guide/#running-tests-console-runner)

-This project is set up to create a Java application that has the JUnit launcher API and the Jupiter engines on the classpath.
+This project is set up to create a Java application that has the JUnit launcher API and the Jovial engines on the classpath.
 You can run it as follows:

 ```